 Other factors that increase the risk of health problems related to medication mismanagement in older adults include:

-Health conditions Seniors who have different health conditions or see multiple doctors may be prescribed more medications than they need if their care is not carefully monitored.
+- Multiple health conditions and multiple doctors.
+Seniors who have more than one health condition or who see multiple doctors may be prescribed more medications than they need if their care isn’t carefully monitored and coordinated.
 Mental illness or memory problems can also lead seniors to take more medicine than they need. ”If someone is struggling with their medication, such as forgetting to take it or taking the same medication twice, then that to us is a sign that something more may be happening with their cognition, and we need to evaluate that,” Hashmi says.

-- Discontinuation of treatment Older adults may unintentionally forget to follow their doctor’s directions.
-Others who take several medications may deliberately choose to not fill prescriptions, skip doses, or discontinue treatment for financial reasons as the cost of prescription drugs continue to rise.
+- Discontinuation of treatment.
+Older adults may unintentionally forget to follow their doctor’s directions.
+Others who take several medications may deliberately choose to skip doses, not fill prescriptions, or discontinue treatment for financial reasons.

-These numbers make it easier to understand why polypharmacy is a growing problem as the U.S. population ages.
-However, there are steps you can take to help your loved one get organized and practice better medication management.
+While polypharmacy is a growing problem as the U.S. population ages, there are steps you can take to help your loved one get organized and practice better medication management.

 10 effective medication management tips for seniors